Updated July 19th 2023

 Albariño and Alvarinho give dry white wines that are characterized by high acidity, crisp minerality and aromas of citrus and flowers.
 Aromas of stone fruits, such as peach and nectarine, are also common.
 The grape is know for giving high quality wines with a medium to full-bodied profile.

 Albariño and Alvarinho are not very different from each other.
 Both are produced in coastal regions close to the Atlantic ocean.
-Bright acidity, rocky minerality and mouthwatering citrus flavours are commonly found in these wines.
+Bright acidity, rocky minerality and mouthwatering citrus flavors are commonly found in these wines.
 You can also expect to find a delicate floral perfume of white flowers or orange blossom in both Albariño and Alvarinho.

 The difference is if you buy a Vinho Verde wine, where Alvarinho is blended with other grape varieties.
 When you buy a single varietal Alvarinho, you can expect a full-bodied wine with high acidity and distinct minerality.
-A Vinho Verde blend, however, is often lighter with lower alcohol.
+A Vinho Verde blend, however, is often lighter, with lower alcohol.
 “Vinho Verde” means “Green wine” which is a young wine that often has a fizzy texture and floral and fruity aromas.

 Albariño / Alvarinho has some similarities with Chardonnay, but the wines can also be quite different.